darianaroman/dsa-2021-g3/30413/Dan Cristian Deac/Lab07/README.md

-# Lab X
+# Lab 07

-> Edit this file and describe in a few words what you've done in this lab.
+> This lab we learned about BFS and DFS algorithms that are really useful for solving problems on graphs.
+> The extra assignment i think it was just a BFS but i didnt get to write and send the problem.